lcolladotor/lcolladotorsource/content/post/2024-05-23-humanpilot-first-spatially-resolved-transcriptomics-study-using-visium/index.en.md

 - We made our data public as soon as we pre-printed our study in Feb 29, 2020.
   - That is, we didn’t wait for a full peer-review process (our paper was published in Feb 8th 2021, nearly a year later).
 Openly sharing data early can help accelerate science.
 - We made our data easy to access in a easy to use computational format.
-  – pecifically, `SingleCellExperiment` R/Bioconductor objects downloadable through [`spatialLIBD::fetch_data()`](https://research.libd.org/spatialLIBD/reference/fetch_data.html).
+  - specifically, `SingleCellExperiment` R/Bioconductor objects downloadable through [`spatialLIBD::fetch_data()`](https://research.libd.org/spatialLIBD/reference/fetch_data.html).
 Nowadays, we provide the data in the more specialized `SpatialExperiment` format.
 - We showed how you can compare results from clustering methods to the manual annotation using the adjusted rand index metric.

 <script defer class="speakerdeck-embed" data-slide="28" data-id="dde92cd6dfc04f9589770e074915658f" data-ratio="1.3333333333333333" src="//speakerdeck.com/assets/embed.js"></script>